lgmorand/aks-workshop/_entries/02-06 challenge6.md

             path: / # Which path is this rule referring to
             pathType: Prefix # See more at https://kubernetes.io/docs/concepts/services-networking/ingress/#path-types
 ```

+> **Note**
+>
+> The annotation `kubernetes.io/ingress.class: addon-http-application-routing` is deprecated and will be replaced by `ingressClassName: addon-http-application-routing` in the `spec` section.
+This will be managed in future version of AKS.

 Then deploy it using the following command: